sangkhochil/java/README.md

 ### serialVersionUID
 The serialVersionUID is a universal version identifier for a Serializable class.
 Deserialization uses this number to ensure that a loaded class corresponds exactly to a serialized object.
-If no match is found, then an InvalidClassException is thrown. serialVersionUID must be Static and final.You can assign any number to it.
+If no match is found, then an InvalidClassException is thrown. serialVersionUID must be Static and final.we can assign any number to it.
 If serialVersionUID is not specified in class, JVM will calculate the value according to the JVM specification.

 * Externalizable